 So the cloud of the LORD was over the tabernacle by day, and fire was in the cloud by night, in the sight of all the Israelites during all their travels. — Exodus 40:38

-This week we conclude the book of Exodus.
-The very last verse reads, "So the cloud of the LORD was over the tabernacle by day, and fire was in the cloud by night, in the sight of all the Israelites during all their travels."
-God's presence among the Israelites was so tangible and so visible that every Israelite was able to behold a vision of God's glory.
+Our Scripture today is the final verse in the book of Exodus.
+It reads, “So the cloud of the LORD was over the tabernacle by day, and fire was in the cloud by night, in the sight of all the Israelites during all their travels.”
+God’s presence among the Israelites was so tangible and so visible that every Israelite was able to behold a vision of God’s glory.

 Is there any hope for such a relationship?

-The end of this week's Torah portion is among the most encouraging in all Scripture.
+Then we read Exodus 40:38 —among the most encouraging of all Scripture.
 After sinking to the deepest depths in their relationship with God, the Israelites rose to a new level that they had never previously achieved.
 The book of Exodus ends by telling us that not only had God forgiven the children of Israel for such a grievous sin, but that He also was dwelling among them in a way never experienced by any other people on earth.
-It's as though the husband forgave the wife, took her back, built a home with her, and went on to have a happy marriage.
+It’s as though the husband forgave the wife, took her back, built a home with her, and went on to have a happy marriage.